Delaware's Vehicular Homicide Laws and Penalties

 • in a negligent manner while in violation of Delaware's DUI laws.

 So, for a motorist who kills another person while under the influence, the distinction between first and second-degree vehicular homicide comes down to mental state.
-If the motorist was negligent, the offense is second degree.
+If the motorist was negligent, the offense is second-degree.
 But if the motorist was criminally negligent—a more culpable mental state—the crime is first-degree vehicular homicide.

-Causation.
 A driver can be convicted of vehicular homicide only if there's proof that the negligent driving was a legal cause of the death.
 It's not enough to merely show the defendant drove negligently and someone died—there needs to be a direct link between the defendant's driving and the death.

-Vehicular Homicide Penalties
+Delaware's Vehicular Homicide Penalties

-• Second degree offense.
 Second degree vehicular homicide is a class D felony.
 Convicted motorists face one to eight years in prison, fines in an amount deemed appropriate by the court, and a three-year license revocation.

-• First-degree offense.
 First-degree vehicular homicide is a class C felony.
 A conviction generally carries two to 15 years in prison, fines in an amount deemed appropriate by the court, and a four-year license revocation.

 Talk to a Criminal Defense Attorney